Everything You Need to Know About Starting a Fire and Maintaining Your Fireplace

 Kindling, such as pine and birch twigs, is placed on top of tinder and will stay ablaze long enough to set fire to the logs.
 Dry corncobs, pinecones that are well-dried and free of sap, and fatwood (highly flammable, resin-laden sticks from coniferous trees) are also good fire starters.

-How to Maintain Your Fireplace
+Maintaining Your Fireplace

 It is essential to hire a chimney sweep for a professional cleaning of your firebox and chimney at least once a year, ideally each spring.
 Be mindful of creosote and soot.
 Creosote is a brown or black residue that appears on the inner surface of the flue liner.
 When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
-Excessive creosote can occur because of restricted air supply, and it is extremely combustible -- it's the major cause of most chimney fires.
+Excessive creosote can occur because of restricted air supply, and it is extremely combustible—it's the major cause of most chimney fires.
 Soot is the carbonized deposit of fine black particles and, when wet, can stain very quickly.